HomebrewHomunculus/BrogueLite/README.md

 -
   Guaranteed vaults on D1?
 -
-  Replace some of the removed cursed items with items that make more sense with the lack of identification.
+  Replace some of the removed negative items and runics with new ones that make more sense with the lack of identification?
 -
   What should be done with the ally system?
 Would removing it simplify the game, or make it harder?
+  Should there be an alternative for players who don't wish to use allies but with an opportunity cost?
+  (For example, instead of freeing a captured enemy, you could sacrifice it for some other reward?)
 -
   A message to notify when detected by enemies?
+-
+  Level feeling messages, e.g. for levels with lava lakes and pits?